candacechou/Restaurant/README.md

 This project is built with Node.js + Express.

+MVC (Model, View and Control) +  CRUD (create, read, update and delete) function is included.

 ## Homepage

 1. On the homepage, users can view a list of all the restaurants and their details: